maheshkkolla/maheshkkolla.github.io/_posts/2020-08-15-rename-s3-bucket-in-terraform.markdown

 - #### Delete old bucket

-    Verify if all the content is present in the new bucket and delete the old bucket from the AWS Console.
+    Verify if all the contents are present in the new bucket and delete the old bucket from the AWS Console.